 It is a real problem.
 According to Rainn.org, “One in 9 girls and 1 in 20 boys under the age of 18 experience sexual abuse or assault.”
 Studies have shown time after time that a higher proportion of this heinous crime is carried out by someone known to the child and family.
 Meaning that there is usually an element of trust but this trust is breached by the perpetrator of this crime.

-Parents tend to be more protective and vigilant with their female kids but as we have all found out, no gender is safe from being molested, remember the catholic priests scandal that almost took down the Catholic Church.
+Parents tend to be more protective and vigilant with their female kids.
+However, as we have all found out, no gender is safe from being molested, remember the catholic priests scandal that almost took down the Catholic Church.

 Trust your guts and follow your intuition.
 If you don’t feel safe around someone, your child should not be with them.
 Don’t allow sleepovers until you have met the parents and siblings.